PartnershipVisa.nzpowered by MyLaw

 Partnership Visitor Visa

 A Partnership Visitor Visa lets you come to New Zealand and stay with your partner based on your relationship, without needing a job offer.
-It suits partners who aren't yet eligible for a work or resident visa — for example, early in a relationship or while gathering the evidence and time needed for the next step.
+Like every partnership visa, it requires you to be living together in a genuine and stable relationship — so it suits couples who are already living together but aren't yet eligible for a work or resident visa, for example while you build the time and evidence for the next step.
 It is a visitor visa, so it does not give you the right to work.
+If you have never lived together, this visa is not your first step — a general visitor visa is.

 Work rights